luphieanza/tldr/pages/osx/basicommands.md

 `cp [file] [direction]`

-- Shows content from screen-by-screen file and sees more content with the 'more':
+- Show content from screen-by-screen file and sees more content with the 'more':

 `cat [file] | more `